skoolkid/skoolkit/sphinx/source/man/trace.py.rst

 --dump `FILE`
   Dump RAM to this file after execution.

--e, --end `ADDR`
-  End execution at this address.
-By default, execution ends when the number of values popped off the stack exceeds the number of values pushed onto the stack (e.g. after the 'RET' instruction at the end of a routine).

 --max-operations `MAX`
   Maximum number of instructions to execute.
+Overrides the `STOP` address (if given).

 --max-tstates `MAX`
   Maximum number of (simulated) T-states to run for.
+Overrides the `STOP` address (if given).

 -o, --org `ORG`
   Specify the origin address of a binary (raw memory) file.
 The default origin